-The OO9 Group of the Farnham and District MRC will hold its first Open Day on Sunday 15th August 2021, from 10am to 4pm.
-The venue is the Club’s premises at Wrecclesham Community Centre, Greenfield Road, Farnham, Surrey GU9 8TJ
+The OO9 Group of the Farnham and District MRC held its first Open Day on Sunday 15th August 2021 at the Club’s premises at the Wrecclesham Community Centre.

 Straight and Narrow (Farnham and District MRC) is the Club’s medley of individually-owned boards designed to interconnect and operate in any order and built to international physical and electrical standards.
 Some 8 boards will be shown in a linear configuration at the Open Day, involving cuttings, station halts, sidings, slate-quarry and WW1 scenery, all either individually or collectively (end to end) controlled against a blue-sky backdrop.

 Coleford (John Wilkes) is based on a real railway in the Forest of Dean.
 I used to run between Coleford and Monmouth as a narrow gauge plateway (Monmouth Tramroad) to the River Wye.
 The model assumes it served the gold processing industry, chocolate and fashion clothing.
 Click here for a video of it.